mohamedelsharkawy-coder/AI-Learning-Assistant/README.md

 ---

 Thank you for checking out this project!
-If you found it helpful, consider giving it a ⭐️!
+If you found it helpful, consider giving it a ⭐️ to support it!